Real roots of random polynomials with coefficients of polynomial growth: a comparison principle and applications: Introduction and statement of results

 \end{condition}

 We note that $b_j$ and $c_j$ may depend on $n$.
 Without loss of generality, we may assume that $0<\epsilon_0\le 1$ throughout the paper.
-The implicit constants in this paper are allowed to depend on the implicit constants in Condition~\ref{cond.polyvar}, which include $\rho, \epsilon_0,C_0$, the implicit constants in the assumed estimates for $b_j,c_j$, and the $O(1)$ term in the range of $j$.
+The implicit constants in this paper are allowed to depend on the implicit constants in Condition~\ref{cond.polyvar}, which include $\rho, \epsilon_0,C_0,N_0$.

 We now mention several examples that satisfy Condition~\ref{cond.polyvar}.
 Via Stirling's formula, it can be seen that the coefficients of hyperbolic random polynomials\footnote{For discussions about the importance of random hyperbolic polynomials in statistical physics, we refer the reader to the beautiful lecture notes \cite{hkpv2009}.}